-It is possible to weld stainless steel to mild steel using stick welding, but I would never recommend this.
+It is possible to weld stainless steel to mild steel using stick welding.

-Stick welding does not use any shielding gas, instead relying on the burning off of the flux coating around the electrode to provide the shielding from oxygen.
+Stick welding does not use any shielding gas, instead relying on the burning off of the flux coating around the electrode to provide the shielding from atmospheric gases.

 This flux likes to absorb moisture in the air, which can lead to the electrode sticking, an unstable arc, and porosity.